jonathan-bucher/econ-research/README.md

 # Egalitarian Equivalent Treatment Effect: Simulation and Testing

 ## Project Overview
+This project focuses on testing the [eete software package](https://github.com/mkairy/eete), which was designed by my team to computes the egalitarian equivalent treatment effect (EETE).
+EETE is a way to measure the impact of a treatment (like a policy or intervention) by calculating how much of the benefit or harm could be evenly distributed among everyone, while still having the same overall effect.
+It focuses on fairness, aiming to assess the result as if everyone were equally affected.

-This project focuses on testing a [software package](https://github.com/mkairy/eete) that computes the egalitarian equivalent treatment effect (EETE).
-The codebase is designed to:
+This project is designed to:

 1. Simulate data for treatment and control groups.
 2. Cache visualizations to facilitate analysis of results.